open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 ## Step 9 - Kotlin Tour

 myPlanet use Kotlin as the development language.
-If you have no or little prior exposure to Kotlin, please go over the official [Kotlin tour](https://kotlinlang.org/docs/kotlin-tour-welcome.html) to gain some familiarity.
+If you have no or little prior exposure to Kotlin, please go over the [Kotlin crash-course](https://developer.android.com/kotlin/learn) on Android Developers to gain some familiarity.

+Additionally, you may also go over the official [Kotlin tour](https://kotlinlang.org/docs/kotlin-tour-welcome.html).
 Optionally, there are practice exercise at the end of each topic for you to get some hands on exercise.

-Additionally, you may also go over the [Kotlin crash-course](https://developer.android.com/kotlin/learn) on Android Developers.

 ## Step 10 - Be part of the team